JohnnyKaime/Epic7_Shop_Refresh/README.md

 <br><I>Notes</I>
 <br>Hardcoded the distances in pixel between the bookmark icons and buy button
-<br>Will change it sometiem
+<br>Will change it sometime
 <br>pyautogui kinda of requires the PNG to be pixel perfect, you may play around with confidence if it doesnt dectect
-<br>Kinda of sad that i must be on maximum 1080p screen, I will finisih up the code for findEmulatorSize and other stuff at a later stage
+<br>Kinda of sad that it must be on maximum 1080p screen, I will finisih up the code for findEmulatorSize and other stuff at a later stage
 <br>Leave Test.py ... not even remotely close to done with that one ...